k-box/k-search-client-js/readme.md

   + `overlay` the search box is visible and can expand on top of the other elements of the page when active.
 The results are presented in a dialog below the search input field
   + `embed` the search box and the results are visible in a page area and cannot hide other elements already in the page
-- `data-collapsed`: If the search form should be collapsed to use less space on the page, for example if used in the header.
-  This is a boolean attribute, so no explicit value is required.

 ## <a name = 'token'>How to get a token</a>